tompave/magic_pipe/README.md

 Another use case is to use different Sidekiq queues (and worker pools) for different topics, which can be accomplished by using different MagicPipe clients for different types of objects.

+### The message payloads

+MagicPipe wraps the payloads in message envelopes with extra metadata.
+These extra attributes are:

+* the message topic (string)
+* the producer name (string)
+* the submission timestamp, captured when `client#send_data` is invoked (interger)
+* the payload mime type, e.g. `application/json` (string)

+Some transports will additionally provide this metadata as message meta attributes.
+For example, the HTTPS transports will set them as custom HTTP request headers, and the SQS transports will set them as the SQS message custom attributes.

 ## Usage

 Create and configure a MagicPipe client: